Hadleigh-Schwartz/hadleigh-opendatacam/README.md

 ### Visualizing annotations

-visual_py contains functions for visualizing annotations on an individual frame of a video, and visualizing annotations on the whole video.
+visual_utils.py contains functions for visualizing annotations on an individual frame of a video, and visualizing annotations on the whole video.
 Run it with the following parameters
 *   -i path to video to annotate
 *   -a path to annotations corresponding to video
 *   -f annotation format